Tearsheet

 AI Analysis | Feedback

-Sempra (SRE) operates across several key energy infrastructure markets.
+Sempra operates in regulated energy markets in Southern California and Texas.
 The addressable market sizes for its main products and services are as follows:

-• Sempra Texas Utilities (Electric Transmission and Distribution):
+• Sempra Texas Utilities (Regulated Transmission and Distribution of Electricity)

 AI Analysis | Feedback